 Ford was shown returning from his extended travels to the United States through New York from St. Marc on the Prinz Friedrich Wilhelm on May 18, 1906.

-Following this venture Dabney went to New York in 1910 to pursue a career in composition and performance.
+During this period Dabney went to New York in 1908 to pursue a career in composition and performance.
+One of the first notices of him there was in the form of a Witmark publication by Dabney with lyricist Harry S. Creamer, a novelty titled You Can Learn the Hootchie Kootchie for a Dollar and Thirty Cents.
 There is a likely probability that he engaged in an alternate career as well.
-In what is most certainly his listing in the 1910 census, Dabney (as Thompson) is shown in Manhattan as a self-employed pharmacist.
+In what is most certainly his listing in the 1910 census, Ford (as Thompson Dabney) was shown in Manhattan as a self-employed pharmacist.
 (The age, birth location and parent's birth locations match, so this fairly well confirms that it is indeed the same Ford Dabney.)
 It is possible that he learned this skill in technical school in DC or from one of his father's associates, and was applying it to earn some income until more music work started coming in.
-It is also more probable that the enumerator simply did not understand what was told to him.
+It is also possible that the enumerator simply did not understand what was told to him.
 Dabney was still the proprietor of his theater in Washington, and added a second venue, The Red Moon on M Street, in 1911.
 He divided his time between the two cities until around 1914.

-Still living part-time in two cities, Ford returned to Washington for a time to marry widow Martha J. Davis Gans of Baltimore, Maryland, in March 1912.
+Still living part-time in two cities, Ford returned to Washington for a time to marry widow Martha J. Davis Gans of Baltimore, Maryland, in March of 1912.
 It was her second marriage following the death of her husband professional boxer Joseph Gans.
 Martha operated the Goldfield Hotel in Baltimore, and they resided there when Ford was in town.
 Joe built it with his winnings from a bout with Battling Nelson in Goldfield, Nevada.
 It was advertised that the Goldfield was equipped with every modern innovation, with exquisite furnishings and a telephone in every room.
 Martha continued to run the hotel while Ford bounced back and forth between the Washington/Baltimore area and Manhattan.
+(She would sell her late husband's hotel in February of 1915 and move to New York full-time with Ford.)

-Back in New York, Dabney quickly became friends with famed bandleader and composer James Reese Europe.
+Back in New York, Dabney had become friends with famed bandleader and composer James Reese Europe as early as 1909, when they alternated duties as directors for Williams and Walker shows, along with composer/conductor Will Marion Cook.
 They both played for famed showman Florenz Ziegfeld in his secondary show, Ziegfeld's Midnight Frolic, staged on the roof of the New Amsterdam Theater in Manhattan.
 Dabney was an integral member of Europe's famous Clef Club which was made up of only the finest black musicians in the east.
 A band for any occasion could quickly be formed from its formidable membership.
 It was, in fact, Dabney who introduced blues composer W.C.
 Handy to the Clef Club and Europe, with whom he became fast friends.
 Ford also formed his own organization when he permanently settled in the New York in 1913.
 By 1914, Europe had left the Clef Club to form The Tempo Club and Europe's Society Orchestra, and Dabney soon joined him.
-He had also been coordinating and working performances and benefits at Ford's Grand Opera House in Baltimore since 1912.
+He had also been coordinating and working performances and benefits at Ford's Grand Opera House in Baltimore since 1912, and spent several months co-conducting Europe's orchestra in 1914 at the New Amsterdam Theater roof restaurant.

 From 1917 to early 1920, Dabney's band cut a number of sides for the Aeolian Company's Vocalion line.
 The progression of dates indicates that Ford was not drafted to fight in the war like his former partner Jim Europe had been.
 The recordings show less inspiration and excitement than Reese's recordings of a couple of years prior, but they were still fine examples of late ragtime era dance band performances.
 They also recorded a few sides as the accompaniment band for white singers Arthur Fields and the inimitable Billy Murray.
 After one early 1920 session the band simply recorded no more, even as they continued to perform live.
 A regrouped ensemble called Ford Dabney's Syncopators recorded two sides in 1922.